 Being a teen isn't easy, and when you throw social media into the mix it can get even trickier.
-Apps like Instagram and Snapchat have made online bullying even more prevalent for the age group — in fact, it is estimated that 5.4 million young people in the UK have been the victims of cyberbullying.
+Apps like Instagram and Snapchat have made online bullying even more prevalent for the age group — in fact, 33% of middle schoolers and 30% of high schoolers say that they've experienced online bullying in the last year, according to the National Center For Education Statistics.
 Instagram is trying to change that.

 Earlier this year, Instagram rolled out a feature powered by artificial intelligence that warns users when their comments may be considered harmful or offensive and gives them a chance to delete or reword the remark (or leave it unchanged).
 Now, the app is expanding this feature to include warnings for in-feed photo and video posts as well.

 “In our continued effort to lead the industry in the fight against online bullying, we are launching a new feature that asks people to reflect on a post that may contain bullying before it's posted," a spokesperson from Facebook, which owns Instagram, told Refinery29.
 "If our artificial intelligence detects potential bullying in a caption, we will give people the option to pause and reconsider the post before it is shared with the community.”